tatonetti-lab/tabelize/README.md

 # tabelize
-A script to generate an SQL table from a tabular file.
+A script to generate an SQL create table query from a tabular file.